Rob Powell

-Robert Powell (born 16 August 1980) is the head coach of Kent London & South East Men's League side Medway Dragons and the Head of Youth at the London Broncos in the Super League.
+Robert Powell (born 16 August 1980) is the head coach of rugby union side Richmond F.C.

 He is the former head coach of the London Broncos Rugby League Club and former defence coach at Cardiff Blues Rugby Union club.

 Background

 Powell was born in Sheffield, Yorkshire, England.

 Career

 His background in Rugby League began in 1998 at Newcastle University, where he studied history.
 However, his playing experience lasted only a handful of games, and his brief playing career in the sport ended at the age of 19.

 After completing his bachelor's degree at Newcastle University, he started an MSc in sports management at Northumbria University, and this period of his life saw him manage his former university at Rugby League.

 His side won the North East Cup, qualified for the BUSA final and twice competed in the Challenge Cup during his three years in charge, which saw him progress to the Challenge Cup second round in 2001.

 He was introduced to London Broncos and completed a six-week placement as part of his course in 2002.